walebant/cac-verify/README.md

-# CAC_VERIFY
+# CAC VERIFY

-> CAC_VERIFY is a JavaScript package that enables developers search and verify if a company is
+> CAC VERIFY is a Nodejs package that enables developers search and verify if a company is
 > registered in Nigeria under the [Corporate Affairs Commission](https://www.cac.gov.ng).

 <!-- [START usecases] -->